sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- trait ChildProxyExt::fn connect_child_added -->
 Will be emitted after the `object` was added to the `child_proxy`.
 ## `object`
-the `gobject::Object` that was added
+the `glib::object::Object` that was added
 ## `name`
 the name of the new child
 <!-- trait ChildProxyExt::fn connect_child_removed -->
 Will be emitted after the `object` was removed from the `child_proxy`.
 ## `object`
-the `gobject::Object` that was removed
+the `glib::object::Object` that was removed
 ## `name`
 the name of the old child
 <!-- struct Clock -->